trombonehero/webpack.js.org/content/concepts/entry-points.md

 **Why?** In a multi-page application, the server is going to fetch a new HTML document for you.
 The page reloads this new document and assets are redownloaded.
 However, this gives us the unique opportunity to do multiple things:

 - Use `CommonsChunkPlugin` to create bundles of shared application code between each page.
 Multi-page applications that reuse a lot of code/modules between entry points can greatly benefit from these techniques, as the amount of entry points increase.
+- Multiple entry points require multiple bundle outputs; consider changing `output.filename` to something like `[name].js`, which will include the entry point name in each output file's name

 T> As a rule of thumb: for each HTML document use exactly one entry point.